Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. The DRC shall comprise five members that:

-   1. are democratically elected by the membership; and
+   a) are democratically elected by the membership; and

    2. hold no other office on the Committee, or named position appointed by the Committee, or equivalent office within a branch of the Association, except for other elected positions solely existing for the purpose of providing dispute resolution capacity;